rchavarria/solveet-problems/fast-fibonacci/README.md

 Solution to the solveet.com problem: [Fast fibonacci](http://www.solveet.com/exercises/Fibonacci-rapido/37)

-I will explore 4 methods to calculate the n'th fibonacci number:
+I will explore these methods to calculate the n'th fibonacci number:

 1 Recursive
 2 Iterative